Sravya-gif/NinjaShop-Application/README.md

 ## Project Description

-This project is a Selenium Java Automation Framework developed using Page Object Model (POM) for an e-commerce demo application (TutorialsNinja).
+This project is a Selenium Java Automation Framework developed using Page Object Model (POM) for an e-commerce demo application.

 ---